Book now

 Chinese New Year

-Chinese New Year marks the first day of the lunar calendar, and lasts for 15 days.
-Traditions tied to the festival include bonding with family over reunion dinner, and giving red envelopes ('ang pao') to unmarried family members.
-Lion and dragon dances are performed in major malls and temples in the days leading up to the festival.
+Chinese New Year marks the beginning of the lunar calendar and is celebrated over 15 days.
+Traditions include gathering with family for a reunion dinner and presenting red envelopes (‘ang pao’) to unmarried relatives.
+In the days leading up to the festival, lion and dragon dances bring major malls and temples to life.

 Thaipusam